 Especially if you want to come over by car, you can take a ferry from Stockholm to Turku (Åbo in Swedish) or Kapellskär to Naantali (Nådendal) and then you are just a 45 minutes’ drive from the site.
 On arrival you can either take the overnight ferry on Thursday evening and spend a day in Turku or then you can take the day ferry early Friday morning and be on site by 22:00 in the evening.

 On the way back you can either leave the site very early on Sunday morning to catch the morning ferry or then leave late, spend a few hours in Turku, then take the overnight ferry to Stockholm to arrive just in time to get to work on Monday morning.

-There are three ferry options: Viking Line, Tallink Silja (=Silja Line) and Finnlink.
+There are two ferry options: Viking Line and Tallink Silja (=Silja Line).

 Please note, all departures and arrivals below are indicated in local time, Finland being one hour ahead of Sweden.

 - The Stockholm-Helsinki route really isn’t worth the effort this time as it’ll be a lot more expensive, takes a lot longer time (leaving already at five on Thursday afternoon) and means a lot longer drive from port to site.
 Yes, the Helsinki ferries are fancier, especially on Silja, but if you just want to get to the event, they aren’t worth the money and time.

 Car packages are often a very good deal on Viking, they include either a car (normal size) + 2-5 persons or a car + 2-4 persons + a cabin (cabins are available also on the day ferry; well worth the money if you have an early start as you can take a nap and shower…).
 Book and pay at least 30 days before the trip (i.e. by early September) to get your trip even cheaper.

 Stockholm-Turku, day ferry – Departure 07:45 – Arrival 19:50